UoA-eResearch/vmhandbook/_doc/ntr-drive.md

 and your research drive is inside that firewall. <br/>
 For that reason, you cannot currently, generally, mount your research drive on a nectar vm.

-But the University operates a [globus](http://globus.org) data-transfer node and data collection[University of Auckland Research Data Collection](https://app.globus.org/file-manager?origin_id=844ba90c-1d37-4480-8263-a206ebd9f4f3) outside the firewall giving you access to your research-drive from there.
+But the University operates a [globus](http://globus.org) data-transfer node and data collection [University of Auckland Research Data Collection](https://app.globus.org/file-manager?origin_id=844ba90c-1d37-4480-8263-a206ebd9f4f3) outside the firewall giving you access to your research-drive from there.
 And globus provides one of the fastest ways to transfer large amounts of data.